xjmusic/xjmusic/README.md

     /.nginx/locations.conf

-The front-end user interface (ui) is served via Nginx from the local ui/dist/ folder.
+The front-end user interface (ui/hub) is served via Nginx from the local ui/dist/ folder.
 While developing (and the docker-compose containers are up), run the Ember build in watch-mode to keep the front-end ui rebuilt as your local code changes automatically:

-    cd ui
+    cd ui/hub
     ember build --watch

 ## Compile server-side platform